PKRoma/miranda/miranda/docs/readme.txt

 If you want to see the full changelogs, go here: http://files.miranda-im.org/builds/ChangeLog

+* New in 0.6.2
+Enhancements
+ - Improved unicode support in path utilities
+ - UPnP routers that use chunked encoding are now supported
+ - Added ability to enable/disable sounds globally

+Bugfixes
+ - Tooltips on button controls displayed incorrectly in ANSI version
+ - Enabling/disabling first group of sounds in options didn't enable apply button

 * New in 0.6.1
 Enhancements
  - Added option to enable/disable UPnP support